kongondo/MenuBuilder/README.md

 * Menu settings for nestedSortable - e.g. maxLevels (limit nesting levels)
 * Advanced features (e.g. add pages via selector, menu settings)  permissible to superadmins only
 * Delete single or all menu items without deleting the menu itself
+* Easily render menus and breadcrumbs in the frontend using MarkupMenuBuilder

 ##How to Install